Z-Puyu/hive-mind/README.md

 This pointed us a direction: we require an *immutable* value to represent and record a bookmark node!
 We happened to have already such a value associated with every node in the editor: previously when we implement the drag-and-drop logic, the library we used requires that every draggable element should have a unique ID.
 Therefore, we could just use that unique ID to manage the bookmark hyperlinks.

 Through solving this bug, we have learnt the important lesson that we should always avoid cyclic references in our code, and re-use pre-existing structures to solve problems as much as possible.

+### Lack of Sufficient User Testing

+As of the current stage, our application has gone through a few rounds of user testing where we as developers as well as some of our friends as users have tried out the application.
+Through these testings we have managed to spot and fix a number of bugs and problems with our application.

+However, through the process we have also discovered another equally important purpose of user testing, which is to open up new inspirations for areas of future improvements or alternative implementations for existing features.
+Compared to fixing bugs, this can be even more valuable as it helps an application to grow and upgrade in the long term.

+To effectively achieve this goal, though, it requires a higher number of testers from a variety of backgrounds, as different users will have vastly contrasting habits when it comes to using an application.
+In this sense, our testing for the application is still lacking of sufficient testing with a focus for this area.

 ## Proof-of-concept and Demonstration Project